 Then place a weight of some kind on the cookie sheet—a book or two, perhaps, or some heavy cans equally spaced.
 (But not so heavy as to squash your tofu!)
-Let it rest this way for 30 to 40 minutes and then unwrap the chunks.
+Let the tofu rest this way for 30 to 40 minutes and then unwrap the chunks.
 At that point, they should cook up pretty well.
 You can also refrigerate the pressed tofu, but for not much more than one or two days.

 Another method (and my own favorite) is "freeze-and-squeeze," which can change your entire experience of tofu.
 It does this by yielding a firm and somewhat spongy product, with minimal liquid remaining.

 The only real downside to this little trick is the time you must factor in for freezing and thawing the block...although you can use hot water or the microwave to speed things up in a pinch.

 After freezing the tofu (best done in its original package), thaw it completely.
 Then cut out one side of the package (if your tofu isn't packaged in a hard container), squeezing the tofu gently over the sink.
 Continue squeezing until no more liquid remains.
 Please note: unless your tofu is extra firm, this method may not work as well as pressing.

 At that point, your tofu will have a somewhat spongy texture that you may find more to your taste.
 Moreover, it will now absorb more flavors than if it retained the original liquid.
 Crumble or cut the tofu into pieces and then sauté it, braise it in a small amount of sauce, or toss it into soups or sauces as is.